novex-ai/parallel-parrot/README.md

 ]
 ```

-Note:
 - If the LLM generates multiple outputs (n > 1 for OpenAI), outputs are deduped, then exploded.
 Outputs may then contain more rows than the input.
-- If no output is generated, then None or math.nan is returned.
+- If no output is generated, then `None` (for lists of dictionaries) or `math.nan` (for pandas) is returned.
 - See the [prompt_templates](https://github.com/novex-ai/parallel-parrot/blob/v0.3.2/parallel_parrot/prompt_templates.py) for some pre-engineered templates.

 ## Generate Data - pp.parallel_data_generation()

 Some use-cases are more demanding than the above, and require more complicated outputs.
-This function supports concurrent/parallel exeuction of prompts which expect to generate lists of dictionaries.
+This function supports prompts which expect to generate lists of dictionaries.

 Some examples of these use cases include:
 - Generating multiple question/answer pairs from each input document
 - Generating multiple title/summary pairs from each input document

 It does so by:
-- Taking in a dataframe or list of dictionaries
+- Taking in a pandas dataframe or list of dictionaries
 - Applying the python prompt template to each row.
 Column names are used as the variable names in the template.
-- Generating a modified prompt / API call to specify that we want a list of objects,
+- Generating an API call specifying that we want a list of objects,
   with each object containing values for each of the output_key_names.
+(OpenAI "functions")
 - Calling the LLM API with the prompt for each row
 - Parsing the returned JSON data into a list of dictionaries
 - Mapping each returned dictionary to a row in the output dataframe or list of dictionaries.
 This will result in "exploded" output, where